-Finland is represented in Cairo by Ambassador Laura Kansikas-Debraise from 1 February 2017 onwards.
+Finland is represented in Cairo by Ambassador Pekka Kosonen from 1 September 2021 onwards.
 Finland's relations with Egypt are good and well-functioning.
 Egypt is significant for Finland due to its demographic and geographical scale, and its location.
 Despite Egypt’s political instability in the recent years, Finland’s commercial relations with Egypt have remained at a high level.
 Finland participates in the joint action of the EU Member States and the EU External Action Service in Cairo.

 Egypt developed into a lower middle-income country due to the economic growth of the 1990s.
 Therefore, in 2001, Finland made a decision to withdraw from traditional grant based development aid by 2007 and to move towards a more diverse partnership with Egypt.